 At the spring commencement of 2003, a symbol of authority unique to Hawaiʻi was unveiled, thus launching an original tradition for graduation ceremonies at the Mānoa campus.

-In a manner common to Hawaiian and Pacific island cosmology, two complimentary koʻo (meaning, support, brace, or wand), supporting symbolic male and female mana replace the old university maces.
+In a manner common to Hawaiian and Pacific island cosmology, two complementary koʻo (meaning, support, brace, or wand), supporting symbolic male and female mana replace the old university maces.
 The male koʻo represents water, knowledge, and humility, while the female koʻo represents fire, empowerment and wisdom.
 The koʻo are carried in by selected male and female graduating students to signal the beginning of the ceremony.

 Students of Art 389: Hawaiian Art Studio under the direction of Ms. Maile Andrade